jam-py-v5/gnucash-2-web/README.md

 Why this App?
 --------------

 If one needs quick Web access to GNUCash database, this App might help.
 Since no coding involved, runs anywhere, why not to try it?
+At this stage it is WIP.
+Wait for Master/Details and Dashs, if I figure put the relations.
+Reports?
+No probs, can be ported from GnuCash.
+All on Web.

 Installation and/or building from scratch